Mechanical Engineering Professionals

 Do you work by the hour or based on a flat fee?

-We are happy to work either way.
-Most of our clients prefer a phased flat fee structure where we break our fees into phases and charge a flat fee per phase.
-We can give estimates for all phases but we usually only give firm price for the next phase in a long development project.
+We generally only work on a time and materials basis.
+We can create a phased estimate so that our work is phased in the product development cycle.
+We can give estimates for all phases but we usually only can give close price for the next phase in a long development project as most development projects requirements change as project progresses.
 See our project development process page for a list of the common phases that we break a project into.

 How much do you charge?

 Please see our rates and fees pages for a detailed answer and explanation of our fee structure.
 We usually work on a flat fee per phase structure (as mentioned above) which varies the hourly rate.
-But in general our services can be estimated based on a $90/hour rate.
+But in general our services can be estimated based on a $140/hour rate for senior engineers.

 Mechanical Engineering Professionals' Rates and Fees